 The mass of an atomic nucleus is less than the sum of the masses of the elementary particles that make it up (mass defect).
 This mass defect is due to the appearance of a cohesion energy absorbed by the nuclear structure and which can be calculated using Einstein's theory of relativity.

 This energy can be released in the form of radiant energy and kinetic energy from the particles that are expelled from the nucleus.

 Mechanical energy is due to the geometric and dynamic variables of the system, from a macroscopic point of view, and is the one that responds to the simplest mathematical scheme.

-Each one of the atoms or molecules of a body or of a substance are in continuous movement, whether of rotation, translation or vibration, with respect to the equilibrium position, more or less intense depending on the temperature.
-From this point of view we can affirm that thermal energy is equivalent to the kinetic energy of molecules, as formulated by L. Boltzmann in his kinetic theory of gases.
+Each one of the atoms or molecules of a body or of a substance are in continuous movement, either in rotation, translation or vibration, with respect to the equilibrium position, more or less intense depending on the temperature.
+From this point of view we can say that thermal energy is equivalent to the kinetic energy of molecules, as formulated by L. Boltzmann in his kinetic theory of gases.

-The name given to it depends on the manifestation of this energy or the nature of the phenomenon that generates it.
+The name given to it depends on the manifestation of this energy or on the nature of the phenomenon that generates it.
 We define

 - bond energy or formation energy the difference between the energy of a molecule and that of the atoms that form it (bond),

 - dissociation energy the energy released in the dissociation of a compound,